Oil nears US$50 as American crude production shows signs of slowing - Article - BNN

 BNN's commodities update: July 4, 2017

-Brent oil prices gained slightly on Tuesday, stabilizing near US$50 a barrel on tentative signs that a persistent rise in U.S. crude production may be slowing.
+Oil prices flirted with both positive and negative territory on Tuesday, hovering around US$50 a barrel on tentative signs that a persistent rise in U.S. crude production may be slowing.

-U.S. West Texas Intermediate (WTI) crude futures were trading up 18 cents at US$47.25 a barrel.
+The international benchmark settled down 7 cents at US$49.61 per barrel.
+U.S. West Texas Intermediate (WTI) crude futures were trading up 1 cent at US$47.08 a barrel.

-Brent futures have risen for nine days in a row, the longest stretch of gains since July 2009.

 Both contracts traded lower earlier in the session as many traders closed positions ahead of the U.S. Independence Day holiday on July 4, while Brent also faced technical resistance as it approached US$50, traders said.